 My first real job in outside sales, other than selling encyclopedias door-to-door, was in selling to retailers.
 The owner of the business, Ray Kahn, once told me, “If you lose an account because you were out sold, it’s okay.
 But, if you lose an account because you weren’t paying attention to that account—you’re out of here!”
+He understood the real cost of mediocrity.
 Several years later, I saw first-hand that he meant it.
 Ray fired a hunter/farmer salesman, Mike that had been with him for a decade.
 Unfortunate for all that were involved, Mike got complacent and lazy, losing a major account because he wasn’t paying attention to the needs of the customer.

 Not long ago, I traveled to the American East Coast to speak on selling at a chapter of the National Speakers Association (NSA), of which I am a member in Los Angeles.
 This NSA chapter had been meeting at the same suburban area hotel on the same Saturday of each month for the previous three years.
 This particular Saturday in January was to be different.